On importance sampling and independent Metropolis-Hastings with an unbounded weight function: Meeting times and polynomial convergence

 \end{prop}

-This connection between meeting times and expected rejection probability motivates our subsequent analysis of the expected rejection probability, which appears central in the study of IMH (e.g. Theorem 6 in \citet{roberts2011quantitative}).
+This connection between meeting times and expected rejection probability motivates our next result that bounds the latter.
+That rejection probability is known to be central in the study of IMH, e.g. Theorem 6 in \citet{roberts2011quantitative}.
 Our bounds are explicit functions of $t$ and $N$.
+We focus on the case $p\geq 2$ until Section~\ref{subsec:p_lessthan_2}, where we consider the case $p\in (1,2)$.

 \begin{prop} Fix $p \geq 2$ and let